ampl/ampl.github.io/docs/source/solvers/highs/options.md

       4 - Max value 0
       5 - Max value 1

+alg:start (warmstart)
+      Whether to use incoming primal (and dual, for LP) variable values in a
+      warmstart:

+      0 - No
+      1 - Yes (for LP: if there is no incoming alg:basis) (default) 2 - Yes (for LP: ignoring the incoming alg:basis, if any.)

 alg:zerocoeff (zerocoeff, small_matrix_value)
       Lower limit on |matrix entries|: values smaller than this will be treated as zero (default: 1e-9).